-Due to continuing difficult economic conditions affecting the Company, the publishing industry and the overall economy, in 2010, we maintained the substantially reduced compensation levels established for the NEOs in 2009.
-The following changes were implemented in 2009 and maintained through the fiscal year ended September 26, 2010:

-- Salaries were frozen at the 2008 level.
-In addition, NEOs were required to take one week off without pay, which reduced 2010 salaries paid by 1.9% from the 2008 level; - Annual cash incent ive payments were suspended; - No equity award grants were made under the LTIP; and - Company contributions to the Retirement Account Plan and Non-Qualified Plan were suspended.
+Due to continuing difficult economic conditions affecting the Company, the publishing industry and the overall economy, in 2011, we maintained the substantially reduced compensation levels established for the NEOs in 2009.
+Salaries were frozen at the 2008 level.
+In addition, NEOs were required to take one week off without pay, which reduced 2011 salaries paid by 1.9% from the 2008 level.
+Annual cash incentive payments were also suspended.